Lectrum/breakpoints-json/README.md

 `npm install --save breakpoints-json`

+or you can use yarn:

+`yarn add breakpoints-json`

 ## Usage
 This package is polymorphic.
 It can be used with native JavaScript, any tool/library or any other programming language.